lxksh21/Python/README.md

-This repository contains all the Python projects.
+This repository contains all the Python projects for MTA certification